masum184e/handbook/web/javascript.md

 processData("completed");
 ```

-Callback function solve this problem by ensuring the execution of argument function before completion the parente function.
+Callback function solve this problem by ensuring the execution of argument function before completion the parent function.

 ```js
 const fetchData = (callback) => {